mstocco/mariostoc.co/content/traininglog/20210509-ironman2021-16weeksout.md

 ## SUMMARY
 I feel I like was **MANAGING THE EDGE**

-On [Tuesday](javascript:flick('tue');), I missed a quality session on the bike but apart from that, this was a * hour week.
+On [Tuesday](javascript:flick('tue');), I missed an 80 minute quality session on the bike but apart from that, I was able to get almost **12 hours** of training this week.

-The highlight of the week was that I received my first shot of the Moderna vaccine on [Thursday](javascript:flick('thu');) and the training highlight came with a 96 km lap of _Shawnigan Lake_ on my road bike.
+The highlight of the week was that I received my first shot of the Moderna vaccine on [Thursday](javascript:flick('thu');) and the training highlight came with a [96 km ride](javascript:flick('sat');) to _Shawnigan Lake_ on my road bike.
 I followed that up with a solid mile run immediately after.

 Summer weather is finally here!

+The bathroom renovation is coming along, slow and steady.

 ![As a beer league goalie, I stopped many shots at this hockey arena.
 On Thursday, I got the shot that "saves" me.](/assets/jpg/IMG_0695-977x550.jpeg Archie Browning Sports Centre, Esquimalt, BC)